 The cooling system should be completely drained and refilled with new coolant according to the time and distance recommendations in the maintenance schedule.
-Only use Genuine Honda Antifreeze/Coolant.
+Only use Honda AII Season Antifreeze/ Coolant Type 2.
+Use of any non-Honda coolant or plain water can result in corrosion and deposits in the cooling system.